alukach/ZipStream/README.md

 ### `FileRef`

 - `src`: `String`, protocol and location of file (depending on backend), such as S3 Bucket
-- `dst`: `String`, _optional_, desired path of file when in bundle, defaults to `path` value
+- `dst`: `String`, _optional_, desired path of file when in bundle, defaults to path of `src` value

 ### `Bundle`

 - `id`: `String`, UUIDv4
 - `secret`: `String`, UUIDv4
 - `files`: `Array`, [`FileRef`] objects
 - `expirationDate`: `Number`, unix timestamp representing date at which record should be deleted.
+- `filename`: `String`, desired filename of bundle (should end with .zip)

+## Configuration

+- `NODE_ENV`: `String`, environment mode of server.
+Defaults to `'development'`. ([read more](https://www.dynatrace.com/blog/the-drastic-effects-of-omitting-node_env-in-your-express-js-applications/))
+- `PORT`: `Number`, port number for zipstream server.
+Defaults to `4040`.
+- `DB_INTERFACE`: `String`, name of database backend to be used by zipstream instance.
+Defaults to `'postgres'`.
+- `FS_INTERFACES`: `String`, comma-separated names of filestore backends to be supported by zipstream instance.
+Defaults to `'s3,https'`.
+- `DB_CNXN`: `String`, [Connection string](https://github.com/vitaly-t/pg-promise/wiki/Connection-Syntax#connection-string) used to connect to Postgres database backend.
+Defaults to `'postgres://localhost:5432/zipstream'`.
+- `AWS_REGION`: `String`, AWS Region to be used by S3 filestore backend and DynamoDB database backend.
+Defaults to `'us-west-2'`.
+- `TABLE_NAME`: `String`, Name of table used by filestore backend.
+Defaults to `'bundles'`.
+- `DATA_LIFETIME`: `Number`, Lifespan of `Bundle` record, in minutes.
+Defaults to `10080` (1 week).
 Note that the codebase does not manage the removal of expired bundles.
 It is up to individual backends to set up expiration logic via TTL or database trigger settings
-- `filename`: `String`, desired filename of bundle (should end with .zip)

-## Usage
+## API

 ### One-off Zip Creation